Technology and mechanical properties of reinforced continuous fiber 3D-printed thermoplastic composite

 References

-1. W. M. H. Verbeeten, and M. Lorenzo-Bañuelos, “Material Extrusion Additive Manufacturing of Poly(Lactic Acid): Influence of infill orientation angle”, Additive Manufacturing, vol. 59, pp. 10307911-16, 2022. doi: https://doi.org/10.1016/j.addma.2022.103079
+1. W. M. H. Verbeeten and M. Lorenzo-Bañuelos, “Material Extrusion Additive Manufacturing of Poly(Lactic Acid): Influence of infill orientation angle”, Additive Manufacturing, vol. 59, part A, p.
+103079, 2022.
+DOI: https://doi.org/10.1016/j.addma.2022.103079.

-2. B. Turner, R. Strong, and S. Gold, “A review of melt extrusion additive manufacturing processes: I. Process design and modeling”, Rapid Prototyp J., vol. 20, no. 3, pp. 192–204, 2014. doi: https://doi.org/10.1108/RPJ-01-2013-0012
+2. B. N. Turner, R. Strong and S. A. Gold, “A review of melt extrusion additive manufacturing processes: I. Process design and modeling”, Rapid Prototyp J., vol. 20, no. 3, pp. 192–204, 2014.
+DOI: https://doi.org/10.1108/RPJ-01-2013-0012.

-3. Y. Zhuang, B. Zou, S. Ding, and P. Wang, “Shear and Tensile Behaviors of Fiber-Reinforced Resin Matrix”, Composites Printed by the FDM Technology.
-Coatings, vol. 12, pp. 1000-1-13, 2022. doi: https://doi.org/10.3390/coatings12071000
+3. Y. Zhuang, B. Zou, S. Ding and P. Wang, “Shear and Tensile Behaviors of Fiber-Reinforced Resin Matrix Composites Printed by the FDM Technology”, Coatings, vol. 12, no. 7, p.
+1000, 2022.
+DOI: https://doi.org/10.3390/coatings12071000.

-4. S. Rijckaert, L. Daelemans, L. Cardon, M. Boone, W. Van Paepegem, and K. De Clerck, “Continuous Fiber-Reinforced Aramid/PETG 3D-Printed Composites with High Fiber Loading through Fused Filament Fabrication”, Polymers, vol. 14, pp. 298-1-16, 2022. doi: https://doi.org/10.3390/polym14020298
+4. S. Rijckaert, L. Daelemans, L. Cardon, M. Boone, W. Van Paepegem and K. De Clerck, “Continuous Fiber-Reinforced Aramid/PETG 3D-Printed Composites with High Fiber Loading through Fused Filament Fabrication”, Polymers, vol. 14, no. 2, p.
+298, 2022.
+DOI: https://doi.org/10.3390/polym14020298.

-5. F. Lupone, E. Padovano, C. Venezia, and C. Badini, “Experimental Characterization and Modeling of 3D Printed Continuous Carbon Fibers Composites with Different Fiber Orientation Produced by FFF Process”, Polymers, vol. 14, pp. 426-1-26, 2022. doi: https://doi.org/10.3390/polym14030426
+5. F. Lupone, E. Padovano, C. Venezia and C. Badini, “Experimental Characterization and Modeling of 3D Printed Continuous Carbon Fibers Composites with Different Fiber Orientation Produced by FFF Process”, Polymers, vol. 14, no. 3, p.
+426, 2022.
+DOI: https://doi.org/10.3390/polym14030426.

-6. J. Singh, R. Singh, and S. Sharma, “Effect of processing parameters on mechanical properties of FDM filament prepared on single screw extruder”, Materials Today: Proceedings, vol. 50, part 5, pp. 886-892, 2022. doi: https://doi.org/10.1016/j.matpr.2021.06.166
+6. J. Singh, R. Singh and S. Sharma, “Effect of processing parameters on mechanical properties of FDM filament prepared on single screw extruder”, Materials Today: Proceedings, vol. 50, part 5, pp. 886-892, 2022.
+DOI: https://doi.org/10.1016/j.matpr.2021.06.166.

-8. SHIMADZU.
-AGS-X Series Universal Electromechanical Test Frames. https://www.ssi.shimadzu.com/products/universal-tensile-testing/ags-x-specifications.html [Accessed Jan.
-25, 2021].
+8. AGS-X Series Universal Electromechanical Test Frames.
+Available: https://www.ssi.shimadzu.com/products/universal-tensile-testing/ags-x-specifications.html.

-9. A. N. Zaidel', Elementarnye otsenki oshibok izmerenii.
-Leningrad: Nauka, 1968.
+9. A. N. Zaydel', Elementarnyye otsenki oshibok izmereniya.
+Leningrad: Nauka, 1968, 96 p.

 10. A. Yu.
 Pedchenko, Ye.
 M. Panov, A. Ya.
-Karvatskii, S. V. Leleka, and T. V. Lazarev, Teoretychno-eksperymentalni doslidzhennia pechei grafituvannia Kastnera, Kyiv: Igor Sikorsky Kyiv Polytechnic Institute, 2017. http://ela.kpi.ua/handle/123456789/20800
+Karvatsʹkyy, S. V. Leleka and T. V. Lazaryev, Teoretychno-eksperymentalʹni doslidzhennya pechey hrafituvannya Kastnera.
+Kyiv: Igor Sikorsky Kyiv Polytechnic Institute, 2017, 174 p.
+Available: http://ela.kpi.ua/handle/123456789/20800.

 Published